htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``False``.

 :macro-def:`PER_JOB_NAMESPACES[STARTER]`
-    A boolean value that defaults to ``False``.
+    A boolean value that defaults to ``True``.
 Relevant only for Linux platforms using file system namespaces.
-The default value of ``False`` ensures that there will be no private mount points, because auto mounts done by *autofs* would use the wrong name for private file system mounts.
+A value of ``False`` ensures that there will be no private mount points, because auto mounts done by *autofs* would use the wrong name for private file system mounts.
 A ``True`` value is useful when private